Who We are

 David Cartwright, Chair

-Donna Pierce, PhD, Vice Chair/Secretary
+Donna Pierce, PhD, Vice Chair

 Cathy Fernandez, Treasurer